cazanelena/cazanelena/README.md

 GitHub Repo: [Link to the GitHub repository]
 Live Demo: [If applicable, provide a link to the live demo] -->

-Feel free to explore these projects and provide any feedback or suggestions.
-I'm always open to improving my skills and learning from others.

 ## Upcoming Events
 ⏭️  On July 1st, I will be joining the Athena Hackathon.
 More info [here](https://www.showcode.io/athena)